Clooos/Bubble-Card/README.md

     hide_header: true
   ```

-- Then go to your HA profile configuration then toggle this:
+- Then go to your Home Assistant profile configuration then toggle this:

   ![image](https://github.com/Clooos/Bubble-Card/assets/36499953/2a33ca06-17c4-414a-81b9-cd7d25dfd30e)